Jukasa Motor Speedway: Origins

-A smaller flat oval was built inside the track that was used to race some race divisions like mini stocks and Can-Am TQ (three quarter) midgets.
-The smaller oval used part of the big tracks front straight away and the same start finish line.
+A smaller flat oval was built inside the track and used for some race divisions like mini stocks and Can-Am TQ (three quarter) midgets.
+The smaller oval used part of the big track's front straight-away and the same start finish line.
 It also doubled as the pit road for long events that required teams to make pit stops.
 The small track was removed in the early 1980s so that a straight pit lane could be built, and the infield pit area benefited by gaining some space.
 Racers, fans and sponsors have regarded Cayuga Speedway as Canada's premier racing and entertainment facility.

 Set on 300 acres (120 hectares) of land, Cayuga offers campgrounds with electricity, concession booths, and free parking.

-In 2002 track owners Bob and Leone Slack were inducted to the Canadian Motorsport Hall of Fame for their dedication to the Speedway.
+In 2002, track owners Bob and Leone Slack were inducted to the Canadian Motorsport Hall of Fame for their dedication to the Speedway.

 Major events

 The track has held a variety of different racing groups including the American Speed Association, CASCAR, NASCAR Pinty's Series, the American Canadian Tour, NASCAR Busch North, Hooters Pro-Cup, USAC, International Supermodified Association (ISMA), DIRT Modifieds and the ARCA Menards Series (formerly the ARCA Re/Max Series, which is considered to be one of the developmental milestones to the NASCAR Cup Series).